Preparing for the Next Generation in Hardwood

 Actual change doesn’t have to happen this year or the next year or even the next five years.
 But the ground needs to be prepared now, so when the next generation is ready, they can take the baton and run.

-This article originally appeared in National Hardwood Magazine.
+This article originally appeared in the January 2018 issue of National Hardwood Magazine.